How to Care for Croton

 • Fertilize the plant in spring and summer while the plant is actively growing.
 In fall and winter, fertilize more sparingly or refrain from fertilizing altogether.

 • New croton plants can be started with 4- to 6-inch stem cuttings.
 Remove the bottom leaves and place the cutting in a glass of water.
-After roots have formed, plant in a small pot.
+After roots have formed, plant them in a small pot.

 • Repot the plant in the spring if it has grown too large for its current pot.